61131/nginx-http-auth-totp/README.md

 * **default:** `0`
 * **context:** `http`, `server`, `location`, `limit_except`

-Specifies the UNIX time from which to start counting time steps as part of TOTP algorithm operations.
+Specifies the UNIX time from which to start counting time steps as part of Time-based One-Time Password (TOTP) algorithm operations.

 The default value is 0, the UNIX epoch at 1970/01/01.

-If the UNIX start time specified - either within this directive or in the configuration file specified by the `auth_totp_file` directive - represents a time in the future, authentication will be denied.

 ### auth_totp_step